TPclan/EduMemory/Game-dev-notes.md

 ## Bug fixes

-- get out of sync sometimes when you click too fast before it has time to reset.
+- the game gets out of sync sometimes when you turn 2 cards too fast before it has time to reset.
 Can lead to odd cards staying up.

 ## To do - go live